yamcs/yamcs-studio/docs/scripts/api/FileUtil.rst

     This method returns the selected save path, or null if the user cancelled.

+**openDirectoryDialog()**
+    Open a directory selector on the local file system.

+    This method returns the selected path, or null if the user cancelled.

+**openDirectoryDialog(** startingFolder **)**
+    Open a directory selector on the local file system starting at the specified folder.

+    This method returns the selected path, or null if the user cancelled.

 **workspacePathToSysPath(** workspacePath **)**
     Returns the local file system path for the given workspace path.